andrew-zaytsev/OpenVINO-Samples/OpenVINO_Overview.md

 ## <a name="syntax-examples"></a> Typical Code Sample and Demo Application Syntax Examples

-Here is a template for calling a sample code or demo application:
+Template to call sample code or a demo application:

 `<path_to_app> -i <path_to_media> -m <path_to_model> -d <target_device>`

-With sample information filled in, the command might look like this:
+With the sample information specified, the command might look like this:

 `./object_detection_demo_ssd_async -i ~/Videos/catshow.mp4 \
 -m ~/ir/fp32/mobilenet-ssd.xml -d CPU`

-## <a name="advanced-samples"></a> Advanced Use of Demos
+## <a name="advanced-samples"></a> Advanced Demo Use

-Some demo applications allow the use of multiple models for different purposes.
-Usually for these cases, the output of the first model is used as the input of later models.
+Some demo applications let you use multiple models for different purposes.
+In these cases, the output of the first model is usually used as the input for later models.

 For example, an SSD will detect a variety of objects in a frame, then age, gender, head pose, emotion recognition and similar models target the objects classified by the SSD to perform their functions.